drreynolds/smuhpc-workshop/source/session_6.rst

 Condor Examples
 -------------------

-We will perform this session of the workshop on the ``smuhpc2`` login node, so log in there to begin.

 In the following, we have a few example Condor usage scenarios to familiarize you with how to interact with the high-throughput portion of the SMU HPC cluster.